davidgutierrezrubio/jmathanim/manual/06_AdvancedTopics/AdvancedTopics.md

 The `getUpdateLevel` method returns the order of updating this object.
 Objects with level 0 update first, then all with level 1, etc. Thus, if you have an updater  A that depends on another updater B to be previously updated before, you should set the update level of A greater than of B. All necessary updating commands should be set in the `update` method.

 Any update must be registered on the scene to be used, with the `registerUpdateable`method.
+Similarly, there is `unregisterUpdateable` method that does the opposite.

 Every MathObjects implements the interface `Updateable` , and is registered when added to the scene.